Is The Yeti 1400 Worth It Over The Yeti 1000?

 Can You Combine/Chain A Yeti 1000 With A Yeti 1400?

 No, what you can do is add an expansion kit to either of them to increase the battery capacity.

 Alternative Power Stations To The Goal Zero Yeti On The Market

-There are other brands making power stations as well, but the obvious one I need to mention first is that there is also a Yeti 3000 that has 3x the capacity of the Yeti 1000.
+There are other brands making power stations as well, but the obvious one I need to mention first is that there is also a No products found. that has 3x the capacity of the Yeti 1000.